UPPMAX/programming_formalisms/docs/friday_intro.md

     - view the principles of modular programming
     - practice principles of modular programming
-    - vie the principles of deployment
+    - view the principles of deployment
     - practice preparing for installations by users
     - finalize the documentation of the project.